 Aggravated assault allegations can arise from a number of situations, many of which may have been accidental or unintentional crimes.
 Therefore, it is essential to consult a knowledgeable criminal defense attorney in Dallas who will listen to your side of the story and develop the best possible legal defense for your particular situation.

-Richard C. McConathy is knowledgeable in all areas of Texas’ violent crime laws and will make every effort to help you avoid the most serious penalties and repercussions to your alleged offense.
+Richard C. McConathy is knowledgeable in all areas of Texas’ violent crime laws and will make every effort to help you avoid the most serious penalties and repercussions of your alleged offense.
 Call our firm for a free consultation at (972) 233-5700 about your alleged aggravated assault crime.

 What Is the Difference Between Assault and Battery in Texas?